adenekan41/scoutbar/readme.md

 #### `Default -> true`

-Allows you the abilty to disable / hide scoutbar tutorial hints. i'e the section that tells users to navigate with the arrows or tabs. e.g
+Allows you the ability to disable / hide scoutbar tutorial hints. i'e the section that tells users to navigate with the arrows or tabs. e.g

 ```jsx